 - A light and modular HTTP request pipeline.

-So, to sum up, Server side applications can be build effectively with two choices:- ASP.NET core and ASP.NET framework.
+So, to sum up the .NET vs .NET Core language fiasco, Server side applications can be build effectively with both the two choices.
 Both have many similarities like sharing the same .net platform components etc. You can also share codes across each languages.
 However, which one to prefer on runtime while building a code depends upon your requirements: